sundowndev/interview-v5/README.md

 - husky
 - commitlint

-Husky and Commitlint provide additional convention for commits.
+Husky and Commitlint provide additional formatting for commits.